Bert Van Bork

 wpe1.jpg (24821 bytes)

-Among the most daring filmmakers in the 16mm academic film genre was Encyclopedia Britannica Films’ Bert Van Bork, whose stunning camera shots are augmented by his painterly eye for framing, and his superior editing skills.
+Among the most daring filmmakers in the 16mm academic film genre, Encyclopedia Britannica Films’ Bert Van Bork's stunning camera shots augmented his painterly eye for framing and superior editing skills.
 Van Bork’s story is a fascinating one, not only in terms of his own personal history, but of his multi-dimensional relationship to many different art forms as well.
+Filmmaker Tom Smith relates a wonderful anecdote concerning Van Bork:

 Born in 1928 in Augustusburg, Germany, his art studies included stints in the Academies of Fine Arts in Berlin, Leipzig, and Dresden.
 Following the war, he began producing stark woodcuts of intense and terrifying beauty, often made from the pine remains of destroyed buildings and old furniture, depicting a Berlin struggling with an uncertain future.
 In 1954, he moved to Chicago by way of New York, working in oil on canvas as well as drypoint, displaying an influence of German expressionism in his portrayals of the landscapes of the American Southwest, and cityscapes of Chicago.
 By this time, Van Bork had become an accomplished stills photographer as well, and received the National Award for Outstanding Photography in Germany in 1954.